 Whether it’s a space heater or other devices, having too many items plugged into a single outlet or cord could overload the outlet and cause a fire.
 When you need to plug in a few different devices, use a multi-outlet tap.

 Dryer lint is a very flammable material and leaving it to accumulate in the ducts for a few months can be incredibly dangerous.
 Be sure to clean out the lint trap regularly and hire a professional to clean the ducts out too.

 Unattended Styling Devices

 It can be easy enough to forget to switch off a curling iron or flat iron.
 But leaving styling devices unattended could cause them to overheat and ignite nearby materials.
 Get in the habit of double-checking that they’re turned off and unplugged.
 And when they are in use, place them down safely on a heat-resistant surface.

 Leaving Clothing and Fabrics Close to a Heat Source

 Whether it’s a space heater, fireplace, stovetop, candle, or radiator, keep a clear perimeter around all heat sources.
 Remove any clothing, linens, scarves or other materials to keep the coast clear at all times.

 Dozing off while smoking a cigarette is another fire hazard that is all too common and easily avoidable.
 If you or someone at home smokes, keep it outside or safely bud it out.

 Rodents can chew through almost anything, including drywall, steel and electrical wiring.
 And when they’re looking to create a nest, they will seek out heat sources and pile up flammable material such as paper and dried grass nearby.
 If you suspect that there are rodents nesting in your home, call an exterminator to get rid of them.

-If it’s been longer than you can remember since your ducts and dryer vents were cleaned, contact us at Power Vac of Ottawa for a professional cleaning to reduce the risk of a fire.
+If it’s been longer than you can remember since your ducts and dryer vents were cleaned, contact us today for a professional cleaning to reduce the risk of a fire.